 Evora Portugal Guide

-Evora is a delightful Portuguese city that lies in the heart of the Alentejo and is the capital of the region.
-Evora possesses an unhurried and relaxed atmosphere, in-part due to the intensely hot summer months and this welcoming ambience will captivate visitors.
-Historically, Evora was an important trading and religious centre and this is reflected in the numerous and diverse tourists attractions discovered within the city walls.
-Evora should not be mistaken as a sleepy old relic, reliant on its glorious past, the city is young and vibrant with a large student population who attend one of the world’s oldest universities.
-The relatively small city is a gem of a tourist destination so let us be your Evora Portugal guide and show you the highlights of the charming city.
+Evora is a delightful Portuguese city that is situated in the heart of the arid Alentejo region of central Portugal.
+Evora makes for a fantastic tourist destination with numerous interesting sights, a traditional heritage and an unhurried ambience, in part due to the intensely hot summers.
+Historically, Evora was an important trading and religious centre and this is reflected by the many tourists attractions discovered within the city walls.
+Evora should not be mistaken as a sleepy old relic that is reliant on its glorious past, the city is young and vibrant with a large student population who attend one of the world’s oldest universities.
+The relatively small city of Evora is a gem of a tourist destination, so let us be your Evora Portugal guide demonstrate to you why you should include it as part of your tour of central Portugal.

 Getting Started With Evora